rachkat/rachkat/README.md

 - **ETL & Data Pipelines:** Extracting, transforming, and loading data to ensure accuracy, integrity, and scalability in analytics workflows

 - **Business & Strategy:** Dashboard design, business intelligence reporting, data governance, compliance, problem-solving, and stakeholder communication

 ---

-### 📚 From Teaching to Data
-I started in education, mainly math and science, which gave me a knack for explaining complex ideas simply.
-That skill translates directly into analytics — breaking down technical results for stakeholders or collaborating across teams.

-### 🌿 A Bit More About Me
-When I’m not analyzing datasets, you’ll probably find me hiking or outdoors, recharging through nature and mindfulness.
-Staying active and grounded fuels my passion for wellness — a balance I also bring to my professional work.

----